MJRidder/Ridder-Muziek-Service/README.md

 ![NAV bar desktop](./assets/images/Readme%20screenshots/NAV-bar-desktop.png "NAV bar desktop")

 ## Hero image/buttons index page
 The main objects that are visible on the homepage are the two buttons referencing the Teacher and Conductor focus of the website.
-Easy and quick access allowing for fast movement through the website (and a quick call to action)
+Easy and quick access allowing for fast movement through the website (and a quick call to action).
+Added for the larger devices is the "hover" option, giving the button a lighter shade when hovering over it.

 Homepage "two button" call to action<br>
 ![Two button call to action](./assets/images/Readme%20screenshots/Mobile-user-step-1-min-cropped.png "Two button call to action")